HookturnDigital/advanced-forms-docs/Frequently-asked-questions.md

 This issue is often caused by page caching provided either by your host or a plugin on your site.
 We recommend disabling the cache for the page with your form or to create a custom “thank you” page and redirecting to that after submission.

-## I’m seeing weird behaviour with my form thas has a large number of fields.
+## I’m seeing weird behaviour with my form that has a large number of fields.
 What could be wrong?

 If your form has a very large number of fields there is a risk that you will run into limits set by PHP.
 If the form is not working at all or you’re seeing weird behaviour, we recommend increasing the max_input_vars setting in PHP.